ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/blocktoolbar.md

 	.catch( ... );
 ```

-You can also extend the `blockToolbar` configuration by setting the `shouldNotGroupWhenFull` option to prevent automatic items grouping:
+You can also use the `shouldNotGroupWhenFull` option to prevent {@link module:core/editor/editorconfig~EditorConfig#toolbar automatic items grouping} in the block toolbar:

 ```js
 import BlockToolbar from '@ckeditor/ckeditor5-ui/src/toolbar/block/blocktoolbar';